 Diagnosis & Treatment for Degenerative Disc Disease

 Spinal discs are round, rubbery pieces of cartilage that absorb impact.
-In individuals with degenerative disc disease, spinal discs wear down over time.
+In individuals with disc disease, spinal discs wear down over time.
 The disease may develop naturally or be initiated by a spinal injury.
-Treatment for degenerative disc disease is typically recommended for those who suffer chronic back pain as a result of the condition.
+Treatment for this condition is typically recommended for those who suffer chronic back pain as a result of the condition.

 - Back or neck pain that lasts more than a month